 Trakstar CEO, Julie Rieken, had a discussion with UWT Logistics.
 Great story about positive performance appraisal success.
 UWT Logistics is a world leader in supply chain services.
-They help manufacturers store, control, and transport product.
+They help manufacturers store, control, and transport products.

 At UWT, they do online performance appraisals twice each year on anniversary dates.
 One is a touch base, thanks, high-five, go get ‘em…and the second one is all that, PLUS the opportunity for a merit increase.